aaronicsubstances/bridge-arithmetic/README.md

 Algebra activities which are identified as useful for early algebra education are (some overlap others):

-  - expression evaluation
-  - expression evaluation involving custom binary operators
+  - expression evaluation (aka "substitution") involving only the four basic arithmetic operators (+, -, &#x00D7;, &#x00F7;)
+     - includes focus on drilling in convention of concatenation for multiplication
-  - expression evaluation involving custom functions
+  - expression evaluation involving powers, roots, exponents and logarithmic (common and natural log) and trigonometry (sin, cos and tan) functions
+     - trig, log and any other function can be defined with tables in which few values defined, and the rest given a default value
+  - equation solving, with multiple strategies:
-  - equation solving with guess and check
+     -  with guess and check
-  - equation solving with balance model
+     - with balance model ("stable scales" in terminology of transum.org)
-  - equation generation
+     - equation solving exercises in popular math text books can also get us expression evaluation activities
-  - expression generation
+  - equation/expression generation
+     - "substitution with expressions"
+     - "express y in terms of x"
+     - "parametric equations" in terminology of transum.org
-  - expression decomposition - reverse of expression/equation generation.
+  - equation/expression decomposition - reverse of expression/equation generation in multiple forms:
-     - Assuming there is a language or pseudocode for describing the generation of expressions.
-     - Then decomposition questions can be of two forms: (1) if final expression step is a + b + c + d = whatever expr, identify a, b, c and d; (2) if some final step = whatever expr, what was that final step?
+     - if final expression step is a + b + c + d = whatever expr, identify a, b, c and d
+     - if some final step = whatever expr, what was that final step?
+  - math applications to real world of student
+     - "word problems"

+The early algebra activities identified address the following needs as well:
   - questions requiring knowledge of commuativity wrt addition and subtraction - using ordinary subtraction questions and accepting negative sign alone as valid answers.
   - questions requiring knowledge of associativity wrt addition and subtraction - using expression evaluation.
   - questions requiring knowledge of distributivity of multiplication over addition - using equation solving with balance model.
-  - math applications to real world of student.

-NB: Equation solving exercises in text books can get us almost all the algebra activities

-The custom functions (can present them as "formulas") to be developed are mostly those that are used in algebraic expressions:
+## Early Algebra Functions

   - exp, with exponent being a counting number more than 1.
   - square
   - cube